robert-w-gries/javar/README.md

 ```

-Make sure that the `JAR` variable points to the correct location of the `javacc.jar` file.
+Note: Make sure that the `JAR` variable points to the correct location of the `javacc.jar` file.

 # Features